This post about 10 ways to eat gluten-free on a budget contains affiliate links.

 Amazon Pantry – Search for “gluten-free” on Amazon.com.
-This is a convenient and easy way to shop if you’re already an Amazon Prime member, and the prices are decent for many of the specialty products you’d buy.
+This is a convenient and easy way to shop if you’re already an Amazon Prime member, and the prices are decent for many of the specialty products you already buy.

 I always keep organic frozen peas, carrots, spinach and broccoli on hand, as well as frozen mangoes, pineapple, blueberries and peaches in the freezer.
-The vegetables are perfect meal accompaniments, and the fruit makes a perfect addition to my green blended juices.
-Plus, because they’re frozen, there’s no rush for me to use them, allowing me to keep the costs due to spoilage in check.
+The vegetables are perfect meal accompaniments, and the fruit works well in my green blended juices.
+Plus, because the product is frozen, there’s no rush for me to use them, allowing me to keep the costs due to spoilage in check.
 (I made this Blender Pea Soup using frozen peas!)

 A good way to tell what’s in-season is to notice which produce is on sale and plentiful in your grocery store each week.
 Many grocery stores will have specials on produce they have a lot of (hint, the reason they have a lot of it is because it’s in-season!) and they even strategically place in-season fruits and vegetables at the front of the store to draw your eyes to it immediately.

 If saving money is top of mind for you, remember that we all mindlessly buy electronics, new shoes, and go out to eat, but then we complain that an organic apple is $.40 more at the grocery store.
-A family member told me she can’t afford organic as she was sipping on her $5 grande Frappuccino from Starbucks.
-I truly believe we all need a little perspective when it comes to buying good for you foods!
+A friend told me she can’t afford organic as she was sipping on her $5 grande Frappuccino from Starbucks.
+I truly believe we all need a little perspective when it comes to buying good for you foods.